Itinerari nel Rojale

 Scarica Mappa

-The works created for the annual International Symposium of Stone Sculpture of Friuli Venezia Giulia, organized in Rojale by the Cultural Circle The Lighthouse, constitute a great example of an open-air park-museum, which can be explored and learned about with Itinerary 3.
+The works created during the annual International Stone Sculpture Symposium of Friuli Venezia Giulia, organized in Rojale by the cultural association Il Faro, form a remarkable example of an open-air park-museum, which can be explored in greater depth through Itinerary 3.

 All the sculpures